mediaatelier/GrandTotal-Plugins/Clients/README.md

 ## Clients

-Installed the context menu on the clients list and in the context menu of the contact details
+Installed in the context menu on the clients list and in the context menu of the contact details